Thyvador/projetWebServicesSI4/VelibsIntermediary/README.md

 ## Run project
+Run Visual Studio as Admin.
-Open the solution in Visual Studio and run any client.
+Open the solution (`VelibsIntermediary.sln`) in Visual Studio.
+Run any client using the debug.
 Visual Studio should start the server and you can test the project from there.

 This project contains 2 clients :
  - A [CLI client](./VelibsConsoleClient/)